nahidsaikat/nahidsaikat.com/content/posts/2021-02-02---process-aws-dynamodb-streams-by-aws-lambda-with-terraform.md

 Both of the services are very useful and they solve lots of problems we face in our daily software development process.
 In this article we will discuss how we can use both of the services together using DynamoDB streams.

 DynamoDB streams is a feature that allows us to capture the events in DynamoDB tables.
 DynamoDB Streams stores "creates", "updates" and "deletes" events from a DynamoDB tables when enabled.
 It maintains ordered flow of information and ensures that each stream record appears exactly once in the stream.
-We can set an AWS Lambda to get triggered when an item appears in the stream and precess the data.
+We can set an AWS Lambda to get triggered when an item appears in the stream and process the data.

 For that purpose let's create a DynamoDB table using terraform.